 2- The Great Barrier Reef is the only living thing visible from space

-The Great Barrier Reef is the only living thing you can see from space (it’s longer than the Great Wall of China!).
+The Great Barrier Reef is the only living thing you can see from space (it’s longer than the Great Wall of China!) and is an Australian landmark used by astronauts.

 It stretches 2300 km (1430 miles) along the Queensland coast and is about the same distance between Vancouver and the Mexican border.